Step 1: Clarify the policy questions

 Finally, check your text for accuracy, compliance with format specifications, correct references to sources and literature used, spelling, punctuation and style.

 Then add the number of characters - this is quite easy in Word and other word processing programs with the function "Tools - Count Words".

 Finally, some additional hints to help you write articles and book contributions:

 - Use technical terms as sparingly as possible unless you write to specialists only.

 - Do not use abbreviations.
-Exception: If you use longer terms more frequently (such as "Federal Ministry of Economics and Technology"), then write the term out first and then name the abbreviation (BMWi).
+Exception: If you use longer terms more often (such as “Federal Ministry of Economics and Technology”), first write out the term and then name the abbreviation (BMWi).

 - Avoid an advertising style, that is, no superlatives, exaggerations, and embellishments.

 - For longer texts, use subheadings to visually divide your contribution.

 - Avoid highlighting (fonts in the text, italics, right-justified or centered lines of text).

 - Do not send preliminary or dissimilar versions of texts to editors - always the final ones.

 Text as PDF, book or eCourse on the topic or personal advice

 Offline download: Download this text as PDF - Read usage rights, Because we do not automatically submit the title of this text for privacy reasons: When buying in "interests" the title register if support is needed.
 After buying text exclusively Download at this URL (please save).
 Or for a little more directly an entire book or eCourse with this text buy, read on.